University of Ghana: Office of the Chancellor

-Mrs. Mary Chinery-Hesse is the current Chancellor of the university.
-She was elected as Chancellor and subsequently inducted into office on Wednesday, August 1, 2018, at a Special Congregation of the university held in the Great Hall.
+Mary Chinery-Hesse is the current Chancellor of the university.
+She was elected as Chancellor and subsequently inducted into office on Wednesday, 1 August 2018, at a Special Congregation of the university held in the Great Hall.
+After serving her first 5-year tenure, she was reappointed on 6 July 2023, to serve a second spell as the Chancellor of the University.

 Past Chancellors of the University

 Until the year 1998, the Head of State acted as Chancellor of the University of Ghana.
-Thus, from 1961 when the University of Ghana was established by an Act of Parliament, the first Head of State of independent Ghana, Dr. Kwame Nkrumah became the first Chancellor of the University of Ghana.
+In 1961 when the University of Ghana was established by an Act of Parliament, the first Head of State of independent Ghana, Dr. Kwame Nkrumah became the first Chancellor of the University.

 The following have held the position of Chancellor of the university: